 Depending on your goals and the kind of engagement you would like to see with your customers, you can choose to have one or both for your brand.

 Having a system of rewards in place for consumers has many advantages.
 They will be more likely to keep coming back to you and recommend your brand to other people.

-Here are some key benefits that you will reap when you launch and promote your incentive program.
+Here are some key benefits that you will reap when you launch and promote your consumer promotion and incentive program.